BoscoZhangers/PocketRPG/README.md

 Inspired by my interest in Pokémon, I took to building my own simulated version of the famous Pokémon role-playing game — where the player can traverse a world, gain experience, encounter Pokémon, and face foes deployed by none other than **Team Rocket**.

-Most of the Pokémon-inspired graphical elements were hand-made using **Pixilart**.
+Most of the Pokémon-replicated graphical elements were hand-made using **Pixilart**.

 ---